lukaszkukla/quanapp/README.md

 ## future developments

+* allow user to choose number of questions
 * allow user to choose question category
 * allow user to choose question difficulty
 * allow user to choose type of question - multiple choice or yes/no
-* allow user to save score to high score list
+* allow user to save score to 'hall of fame' table
-* allow user to email achieve score
+* allow user to email achieved score

 \
 &nbsp;